 Italy is home to the Cittaslow movement which combines “Slow Food” with the art of leisurely good living.
 As delectable dining is one of the great joys of Italy, make time to discover at least one or two of the network’s 70 small towns.

 Most Cittaslow communities come with historic treasures, but the big attraction is their strong sense of identity and spirit of place.
 To be accredited, they must have less than 50,000 inhabitants.
 With an emphasis on regional recipes, traditional agricultural practices and seasonal local produce, it’s an authentic taste of Italy guaranteed to make your tastebuds zing.
-Here are four inland and coastal gems to whet your appetite.
+Here are four inland and coastal gems to whet your appetite, the are some of the best places to eat in Italy.
 You’ll find more throughout Italy here.

 1. San Miniato (Tuscany region)